Pre-planning Schema Migrations

 pushes plans in an APPROVED

-the plan in pending state, and later approve it manually or automatically after it passes the team's review.
+state and approve it later after it passes the team's review.

-There are two ways to create a plan in a pending state and approve it after review.
+There are two ways to create a plan in a PENDING

 - Manual workflow: